 USING YOUR LANDLINE OR CELL PHONE:

 Remember, before making that emergency call, try to stay calm.
 You also need to have important information ready such as, the type of emergency, details of any injuries and the exact location of the emergency needing attention.

-A list of Emergency Numbers can be downloaded for free from my resources page.
+You can download a list of important emergency numbers here.
 It may be a good idea to stick this on your fridge or somewhere nearby the phone.